daranzolin/OLDdaranzolin.github.io/_posts/2018-05-11-ages-ggplot.markdown

  ![useful image]({{ site.url }}/assets/bostockage.png)

- I didn't push the 'Age' axis title above the ticks, nor did I try mirror Bostock's age axis.
-But besides those two minor details, I think it's a pretty good imitation!
+ My colors are a little off, I didn't push the 'Age' axis title above the ticks, and nor did I try mirror Bostock's age axis ticks.
+But besides those three minor details, I think it's a faithful imitation!

  Now for the reverse: to reproduce a ggplot in D3...